Videars/Statistics/Week5/Research.md

 The variable $X$ is called the probability limit of the sequence and convergence is indicated by $X_n\to_{p}X$

+### Descriptive vs Inferential Statistics [^5]

+Descriptive statistics are used to describe the characteristics or features of a dataset.
+The term ‘descriptive statistics’ can be used to describe both individual quantitative observations (also known as ‘summary statistics’) as well as the overall process of obtaining insights from these data.
+We can use descriptive statistics to describe both an entire population or an individual sample.
+Because they are merely explanatory, descriptive statistics are not heavily concerned with the differences between the two types of data.

+So what measures do descriptive statistics look at?
+While there are many, important ones include:

++ Distribution
++ Central tendency
++ Variability

+Meanwhile, inferential statistics focus on making generalizations about a larger population based on a representative sample of that population.
+Because inferential statistics focuses on making predictions (rather than stating facts) its results are usually in the form of a probability.

+Unsurprisingly, the accuracy of inferential statistics relies heavily on the sample data being both accurate and representative of the larger population.
+To do this involves obtaining a random sample.

 # Application

 ### Move and Zoom Rectangle